jemilaalley/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6- write a function that encodes a string into 1337

 7 - write a function thatencodes a string using rot13.

+8 - write a function that print numbers chars